ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 http://api.nytimes.com/svc/news/v3/content/all/all/all.json?limit=20&api-key=YOURAPIKEY

-> Check: Work with a partner, for 2 minutes, and write pseudo code one the desks for how you might do this.

 Objects to hold the search results have been provided for use with GSON.
 We are going to use these search results to store the news article titles in the database.